 We will utilize Google Classroom as our main virtual platform to share materials and lesson plans with you.
 Google Classroom will essentially be your new "tutor box".
 Just like having the pass code to our front door, you'll need a Google Account to unlock all the goodness waiting for you in your Google Classroom tutor box.
-Explore the steps below to learn to navigate the Google interface we will be using for our virtual tutoring sessions:
+Explore the steps below to learn how to navigate the Google Classroom interface we will be using for our virtual tutoring sessions:

 Step 1.
 Create a Google Account

 To access your virtual tutoring box (materials and lesson plans) you'll need a Google account.
 If you already have one, awesome, but please share your Gmail address with us.
-If not, it's time to enter the magical world of the Google and create a Gmail Account.
+If not, it's time to enter the magical world of Google and create a Gmail Account.
 The accompanying video provides a tutorial on how to do just that.
 If you're having any issues, please don't hesitate to give us a call.
 Once you have an account ready to go, let your Tutor Coach know what your Gmail address is and it'll be time to go virtual!

 Step 2.
 Discover Google Classroom